TheAlphaSchoolSystemPTYLTD/IdM/SetParent.md

     `username` used by a split family
     ```javascript
-    "username": "'username' is used by a split family."
+    "username": "'username' is already being used by another Split Family."
     ```

-    `username` not supplied for a normal family
+    `username` not supplied for another Parent
     ```javascript
     "username": "'username' required for updating a parent portal user."
     ```

-    `username` not supplied for a normal family
+    `username` not supplied for another Parent
     ```javascript
     "username": "'username' required for creating a parent portal user."
     ```

-    `username` used by a normal family
+    `username` used by another Parent
     ```javascript
-    "username": "'username' is used by another Parent."
+    "username": "'username' is already being used by another Parent."
     ```

 * **Sample Parameters:**